Le Bec-Hellouin tourism & sightseeing

 There was once a railway line running between Evreux and Le Bec Hellouin.
 This is now closed but the line has been turned into a 'voie verte' or green route, a 40 km route for bikes or for walking with lots of picnic spots along the way.
 The route starts at the old train station.

 The abbey was founded in the first half of the 11th century and at that time the influence of the abbey exceeded that of the better known abbeys such as the abbey at Jumieges.
 This was largely due to highly reputed monks such as Lanfranc being based here, and attracting an audience of devotees from all across Europe (in particular from England).

 This period was to come to an abrupt end with the Hundred Years war, during which the English seized the abbey.
 The building was damaged as a result of the war and substantial rebuilding was required in the late 15th and early 16th centuries, and the cloisters added in the middle of the 17th century.
-Following the French revolution the abbey, as with all such communities in France, was closed down.

 The belltower - the Saint-Nicolas Tower - was built in the 15th century and is the oldest part of the original building that remains, with most of the surrounding buildings being additions from the 17th and 18th centuries.
 On the outside of the square tower you can see some statues of saints, and it is possible to ascend the stairs in the tower to a terrace that overlooks the surrounding village and buildings.